fasttube/ftracker/README.md

 # FT Corona Tracker

-- Pro Raum:
+- Per Room:
-    - 1 QR-Code für ankommen
+    - 1 QR-Code for arrival
-        - Vorname + Nachname + "OK"
+        - First + last name + "OK"
-        - Prüfen ob Person Passierschein hat
+        - Tick "I will adhere to the [corona guidelines]"
-    - 1 QR-Code für gehen
+        - Check if person is on preapproved list
-        - Vorname + Nachname + "Arbeitsplatz gereinigt" + "OK"
+    - 1 QR-Code for leaving
-        - Wenn nicht angemeldet: Wann bist du gekommen?
+        - First + last name + "I cleaned my workspace" + "OK"
-- Corona-Richtlinien verlinkt
+        - If not signed in on arrival: When did you arrive?
-- LocalStorage des Namen
+- LocalStorage to save name
-- robots.txt no google
+- robots.txt: no google indexing
-- Datenaufbereitung
+- Data visualization
-    - Einfache Tabelle oder so
+    - Table-like
-- DATENSCHUTZ
+- Data protection
-    - Team Captain, Technische Leiter, Admins
+    - Password protected data access
-    - Minimale Daten: Nur das eigegebene
+    - Minimal data: Only entered data

-Bonus: Reminder wenn nicht abgemeldet?
+Bonus: Send reminder if forgot to sign out?